 Quality improvement and cost optimization programs can deliver great results.
 For instance, asthma is a condition that is aggravated by environmental factors such as household dust and secondhand smoke.
 Some hospital systems that care for patients with frequent visits to the ED for unmanaged asthma and symptoms, such as chest tightness, pain, and breathing problems, will deploy community health workers to the homes of these patients to identify and remove environmental factors that could be adversely impacting patient health.
 However, interventions like these require precise, actionable insights at the right time and strong partnerships with community-based organizations, community health workers, and case managers.

 While it is widely understood that SDoH factors impact health, not all factors have the same utility in predicting health outcomes or personalizing care.
 The pathways between SDoH risk factors and health outcomes are complex and varied.
 With the right on-demand analytics, healthcare and life sciences organizations can get real with actionable SDoH insights to ensure the right intervention for the right patient at the right time.
-To learn how health plans, pharma companies, and health systems are leveraging Clarify’s SDoH-enriched analytics and insights, check out the latest research paper from the Clarify Health team.
+To learn how health plans, pharma companies, and health systems are leveraging Clarify’s SDoH-enriched analytics and insights, check out the latest research paper diving into the meaning and potential of SDoH in healthcare.